SigNoz/signoz.io/docs/operate/docker-standalone.md

 docker-compose -f docker/clickhouse-setup/docker-compose.yaml down -v
 ```

-## Remove the Sample Application from Dashboard
+## Remove the Sample Application from SigNoz Dashboard

 Follow the steps in this section to remove the sample application that comes installed with SigNoz: